 - Printing, publication, or editing costs of the dissertation or MFA final project.

 - Reimbursement for activities that occur before the project period begins.

 All budgets are subject to strict administrative review.
 No project will be funded until all the appropriate items have been approved.Submission of Proposals

 Procedures established by each campus for the submission of grant proposals must be followed.
 Approval by the student's research professor/faculty advisor is required; academic standing must be certified by the Graduate Division serving the student.
 On most campuses, these procedures provide for review of the proposal and budget by the Contracts and Grants or Research Office that serves the student's faculty advisor.
-The Institutional Approval Form, which documents the required signatures, is available on the online application site.
+The Institutional Approval Form, which documents the required signatures, is available via the link above or from the online application site.
 Students are responsible for securing all appropriate approvals from their campus prior to submission of the proposal to UC MEXUS.
 Please note that campus offices may require that proposals be submitted for internal review well before the UC MEXUS deadline.

 - Application Cover Sheet, providing summary information about the project, student, advisor, and additional academic participants.
 For the hard copies to be sent after submitting the application electronically, the cover sheet can be printed out directly from the online application site, where it says “print application.”
 Keep in mind that the abstract should be understandable to a review committee of diverse academic expertise.